AzureAD/microsoft-authentication-library-for-js/samples/msal-react-sample/src/msal-react/README.md

 #### UnauthenticatedComponent

-React component class whose contents are only viewable when the user is not logged.
+React component class whose contents are only viewable when the user is not logged in.

 ```js
 <UnauthenticatedComponent>